Snaacky/thewiki/docs/guides/docker.md

 management and can carry around a solution that's easily deployable anywhere you go.

 This guide will cover how to setup a Docker stack for common media automation programs, namely: a torrent client, a usenet client, a
 VPN with a killswitch, Sonarr, Radarr, and Jackett.
+While we've opted for Jackett here, you could also switch it out for Prowlarr if you'd prefer something more flexible.
+It's compose file is very similar to Radarr/Sonarr.

 ## Installing Docker